 |The grace of our Lord Jesus Christ be with you all.
 Amen.
 King James (Authorised) Version|

 The Bible is not just for use in services.
 Many Christians find it very helpful to read the Bible each day, maybe following a 'pattern of readings' or using some daily Bible reading notes (see Helps and Notes below).
-Others enjoy being part of a Bible study group, reading and sharing its insights together (see our groups page for details of our Bible Sudy Group and Explorers Group).
+Others enjoy being part of a Bible study group, reading and sharing its insights together (see our groups page for details of our Explorers (Bible Study) Group).

 In common with all ancient texts (Aristotle or Tacitus, for instance) no original manuscripts survive: however there are a surprising number of copies that were made in ancient times and - for the most part - they have very few significant variations.
 The oldest known fragment of a New Testament text is a piece of a copy of John's Gospel (shown right) dated c125 AD (quite possibly less than thirty years after the original was written) which includes Pilate's question of Jesus, "What is truth?".